kuma35/thinking-forth-translate/chapter3.rst

 number of large boxes would appear on the screen.

 **Moore**:
-    I don't start at the top and work down.
+    I don\'t start at the top and work down.
 Given that exact problem, I would write a word that draws a box.
-I'd start at the bottom, and I'd end up with a word called ``GO`` , which monitored the keyboard.
+I\'d start at the bottom, and I\'d end up with a word called ``GO`` , which monitored the keyboard.

 How much of that is intuitive?

     Perhaps some degree of it.
-I know where I'm going so I don't have to start there.
-But also it's more fun to draw boxes than to program a keyboard.
-I'll do the thing that's most fun in order to get into the problem.
-If I have to clean up all those details later, that's the price I pay.
+I know where I\'m going so I don\'t have to start there.
+But also it\'s more fun to draw boxes than to program a keyboard.
+I\'ll do the thing that\'s most fun in order to get into the problem.
+If I have to clean up all those details later, that\'s the price I pay.

 Are you advocating a "fun-down" approach?

-    Given that you're doing it in a free-spirit fashion, yes.
-If we were giving a demonstration to a customer in two days, I'd do it differently.
+    Given that you\'re doing it in a free-spirit fashion, yes.
+If we were giving a demonstration to a customer in two days, I\'d do it differently.
 I would start with the most visible thing, not the most fun thing.
 But still not in that hierarchical sequence, top down.
-I base my approach on more immediate considerations such as impressing the customer, getting something to work, or showing other people how it's going to work to get them interested.
+I base my approach on more immediate considerations such as impressing the customer, getting something to work, or showing other people how it\'s going to work to get them interested.

-    If you define a level as "nesting," then yes, it's a good way to decompose a problem.
-But I've never found the notion of "level" useful.
+    If you define a level as "nesting," then yes, it\'s a good way to decompose a problem.
+But I\'ve never found the notion of "level" useful.
 Another aspect of levels is languages, metalanguages, meta-metalanguages.
-To try and split hairs as to which level you are on---assembler level, first integration level, last integration level---it's just tedious and not helpful.
+To try and split hairs as to which level you are on---assembler level, first integration level, last integration level---it\'s just tedious and not helpful.
 My levels get all mixed up hopelessly.

 Designing by components makes where you start less important.
 You could start with the key interpreter, for instance.
 Its goal is to receive keystrokes and convert them to numbers, passing these numbers to an internally invoked word.
-If you substitute the Forth word . (“dot,” which prints a number from the stack), then we can implement the key interpreter, test it, and debug it without using routines that have anything to do with drawing squares.
+If you substitute the Forth word ``.`` (“dot,” which prints a number from the stack), then we can implement the key interpreter, test it, and debug it without using routines that have anything to do with drawing squares.
 On the other hand, if the